aptusproject/aptus-core/README.md

 import aptus._ // or more specific imports, eg import.aptus.String_
 ```

-The library is available for both scala 2.12 and 2.13
+The library is available for both scala 3.0, 2.13 and 2.12

 ## Examples